lennard134/TicketToRideLAMAS/index.md

      </div>
      <div style="flex:1;padding-left:10px;">
           <img src="Figures/Example/4. turn 3 model crop.png" alt/>
-          <em>Fig. 11: Kripke model after four turns</em>
+          <em>Fig. 11: Kripke model after four turns.</em>
      </div>
 </div>

-In the next turn, the first blocking move occurs: Agent 2 claim the connection Roma - Venezia, blocking the route card Zagrab - Brindisi of Agent 1 (*Fig. 12*).
+In the next turn, the first blocking move occurs: Agent 2 claims the connection Roma - Venezia, blocking the route card Zagrab - Brindisi of Agent 1 (*Fig. 12*).
 In this round, both Agent 0 and Agent 1 draw train cards.
 With the blocking move, Agent 2 also makes the public announcement that Agent 1 has route card Zagrab - Brindisi, but this does not alter the Kripke model as this was already common knowledge, as can be seen in *Fig. 13*.

 <div style="display:flex">
      <div style="flex:1;padding-right:10px;">